thisisdavidbell/hello-operator/hello-app/README.md

 - You should see your go app output in the new tab.

 Congratulations, you have just run your app as a deployment in Red Hat OpenShift.

+**TODO**: write up the deployment, service and route yaml files, to show exactly what is defined.